mmenestret/jdegoes.github.io/_posts/2018-07-14-fpoop-vs-fp.md

  * **Strictly Synchronous**.
 Implicit function types are not powerful enough to model asynchronous effects, generators, or other effects that require continuations.
 If you combine them with continuations, then you now have two effect systems, when you really only need one (continuations are actually powerful enough to implement everything else!).
 The stitched-together creation adds complexity, confusion, and cognitive and runtime overhead.
  * **Stack Suicide**.
 Functional programming relies on recursion to perform (possibly infinite) iteration, and while `IO` types in Scala are built for unbounded, safe recursion, implicit function types will stack overflow on recursion, making them unsuitable for general-purpose programming.
  * **Escaped Effects**.
 Implicit function types require a linear type system in order to guarantee that no capabilities are leaked.
 Because Scala does not have linear typing, it cannot guarantee that capabilities won't leak.
-Monadic approaches are much simpler and can't leak.
+Monadic approaches are much simpler and don't need linear types to avoid leaking capabilities.
  * **Dysfunctional Drawbacks**.
 Implicit function types encourage you to write non-functional code, and therefore have all the drawbacks of dysfunctional code&mdash;you cannot reason about them in the same way, they mix poorly with pure code, they don't reify effects as values, and so on.

-Contrast this with monadic approaches based on `IO`, which have had 30 years of active development and production use.
-They have proven so successful, you can now find effect monads implemented in PureScript, Kotlin, Scala, Javascript, Java, C#, F#, and numerous other programming languages.
+Contrast this with monadic approaches based on `IO`, which have had 30 years of active development and significant production usage (including at my [last company](http://github.com/slamdata/), where they were used to build large-scale analytics infrastructure).

+Indeed, monads have proven so successful, you can now find effect monads implemented in PureScript, Kotlin, Scala, Javascript, Java, C#, F#, and numerous other programming languages.

-If you want to get work done and write functional code everywhere, then monads are the only general-purpose, industry-proven technique available.
+If you want to get work done and write functional code *everywhere* (and not everyone does!), then monads are the only general-purpose, industry-proven technique available.

 ### Summary